t2yijaeho/T2-RAQ/MSP T3 MSA Project QnA.md

 If DNS resolution fails, you may need to investigate your DNS configuration or check if there are any network connectivity issues.

-2. Check repository URL: Double-check the repository URL provided in the Argo CD application configuration.
+#### 2. Check repository URL

+Double-check the repository URL provided in the Argo CD application configuration.
 Ensure that the URL is correct and accessible.
 Make sure there are no typos or errors in the URL.

-3. Verify network connectivity: Ensure that the machine or cluster where Argo CD is running has proper network connectivity to reach the repository URL.
+#### 3. Verify network connectivity

+Ensure that the machine or cluster where Argo CD is running has proper network connectivity to reach the repository URL.
 Check if there are any network restrictions, firewalls, or security groups that may be blocking the connection.

-4. Check access credentials: If the repository requires authentication, verify that the credentials provided in the Argo CD application configuration are correct and have sufficient privileges to access the repository.
+#### 4. Check access credentials

+If the repository requires authentication, verify that the credentials provided in the Argo CD application configuration are correct and have sufficient privileges to access the repository.

-5. Test repository access manually: Try accessing the repository URL manually from the machine or cluster where Argo CD is running.
+#### 5. Test repository access manually

+Try accessing the repository URL manually from the machine or cluster where Argo CD is running.
 This can help identify if there are any issues with accessing the repository from the environment.
 You can use tools like curl or wget to test the connectivity.

 ```sh
 curl -I https://08B4564CDA95B0E162C6E40AE4465A16.gr7.us-west-2.eks.amazonaws.com/version